mathewsrc/generativeai-questions-and-answers-app/README.md

 terraform --version
 ```

-Alternatively, run the provided Bash script `install_terraform.sh` in the terminal.
+Alternatively, run the Bash script `install_terraform.sh` in the terminal.

 4. Enable Bedrock Foundation Models

-Then go to the AWS console > Amazon Bedrock > Template Access and enable the base templates you want to use.
+Then, navigate to the AWS console, access Amazon Bedrock, and go to Template Access.
+Enable the base templates that you wish to utilize.
 I created a [bedrock_tutorial](tutorials/bedrock_tutorial.md) tutorial for you on how to request model access.

 5. Install AWS CLI

-Finally, we need to install AWS CLI to use Terraform with aws provider.
-See [link](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#cliv2-linux-install) for more information:
+Finally, we need to install AWS CLI to use Terraform with AWS provider.
+Refer to the [cliv2-linux-install](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#cliv2-linux-install) for more information:

-Execute the following code to install AWS CLI:
+To install the AWS CLI, execute the following commands in the terminal:

 ```bash
 # Install the AWS CLI